William R. Catton Jr.

-William Robert Catton, Jr. (January 15, 1926 – January 5, 2015) was an American sociologist known for his scholarly work in environmental sociology and human ecology.
-More broadly, Catton is known for his 1980 book, Overshoot: The Ecological Basis of Revolutionary Change, which is credited by younger generations of environmental scholars and activists as foundational for their own works.
+William Robert Catton Jr. (January 15, 1926 – January 5, 2015) was an American sociologist known for his scholarly work in environmental sociology and human ecology.
+More broadly, Catton is known for his 1980 book, Overshoot: The Ecological Basis of Revolutionary Change, which is credited by younger generations of environmental scholars and activists as foundational for their own works in calling attention to humanity's role in expanding ecological overshoot to the global level.

 Biography

-William R. Catton, Jr. was the son of a Congregational minister.
-He was born in Minneapolis, Minnesota on January 15, 1926, and served in the US Navy from 1943 to 1946.
+William R. Catton Jr. was the son of a Congregational minister.
+He was born in Minneapolis, Minnesota on January 15, 1926, and served in the U.S. Navy from 1943 to 1946.
 After discharge, he enrolled at Oberlin College, where he met Nancy Lewis.
 The two were married in 1949; they had four sons.

 Catton graduated from Oberlin with an A.B. degree in 1950, whereupon he entered the graduate program in sociology at the University of Washington.
 He earned his M.A. there in 1952 and a Ph.D. in 1954, returning to the university in a professorship post from 1957 through 1969.
-Catton then moved to New Zealand, where he served as Professor of Sociology at the University of Canterbury from 1970 to 1973, when he returned to the USA, taking a post in the sociology department at Washington State University.
+Catton then moved to New Zealand, where he served as Professor of Sociology at the University of Canterbury from 1970 to 1973, when he returned to the US, taking a post in the sociology department at Washington State University.
 There he remained until retiring into emeritus status in 1989.

 Catton served as president of the Pacific Sociological Association 1984–85 and as the first chair of the American Sociological Association Section on Environmental Sociology.

 He died on January 5, 2015, while visiting family in New Zealand.
 He was 88 years old.